maikelroennau/studies/README.md

 # Studies
-Repository to store projects and files used for learning.
+Repository to store projects, scripts and files used while learning something.